• Skip to main content

 Q. Hello!
 My beautiful daughter is now 13 years old and is a joy, but our life has been full of transitions and financial struggle due to young single parenthood and lack of a deeper support systems and help beyond her school and church relationships.
 I appreciate all that your organization provides and stands for.
 Do you know of any resources available to single, young mothers who are still greatly struggling socially, financially, and work/school schedule logistically as a result?
 I have not found resources regarding how to thrive in life after surviving young single motherhood, and our daily struggles are adversely affecting my now-teen daughter.
 Please advise.

-A. I would tell you to look into all programs, not just ones at your Jobs and Family Services or Department of Human Services (each state calls it something different).
-You may not qualify for things like food stamps, Medicaid, or cash assistance, but there are other programs (such as the one I work for) called LiHEAP (utility assistance), which goes up to 175 percent of the federal poverty level.
-That’s actually $29,592.50 annually for a household of two.
-In some states, those programs are run by Community Action Agencies, and you should check for those.
+A. Consider looking into all programs, not just government-sponsored ones at your local Jobs and Family Services or Department of Human Services (each state calls it something different).
+You may not qualify for things like food stamps, Medicaid, or cash assistance, but there are other programs including those that help with Utility Assistance called LiHEAP, which goes up to 175 percent of the federal poverty level.

-You should also call your local community services, usually United Way, and they sometimes have a call center that will route you to private agencies offering help as well.
+You should also call your local charitable community services, sometimes housed under United Way or similar non-profits.
+Ask about call centers that will route you to private agencies offering additional help as well.

 In addition, things like free and reduced meals at public schools also are based on a federal poverty rate, around 130 to 175 percent.
 So just because you don’t qualify for “public assistance” doesn’t mean there aren’t some programs you will qualify for.
 It depends what range your income is in and how far above the poverty level you are.